-Thousands of Australian homes and businesses have been fitted with so called “smart meters” in recent years – in a bid to help consumers better understand their electricity consumption and potentially alter their habits to save money on bills.
+Thousands of Australian homes and businesses have been fitted with so called “smart meters” in recent years – in a bid to help consumers better understand their electricity usage and potentially alter their habits to save money on bills.

 Designed to provide “real time” reporting on electricity use, smart meters have been widely rolled out in Victoria with the promise of not only providing updates on energy usage every 30 minutes, but of putting an end to estimated bills and making it cheaper and easier to switch suppliers.